 Provide Community awareness and education through speakers, demonstrations, media interviews, etc. Dates and descriptions of these events can be found [HERE] and also at the Pet Partners® website (petpartners.org).

 We also offer optional Paws n’ Practice sessions (optional) prior to an evaluation so hopeful teams can judge if they are ready to take the final test.

 Once you have become a registered Pet Partners® team, we have many facilities who are just waiting for your visit.
 Some of our locations in the Little Rock area who are currently looking for teams to visit are described below.
 Many of these locations require screening, orientations to their individual facility, and background checks before visiting.

-There is always something fun going on with ABLE.
+There is always something fun going on with Pet Partners of Central Arkansas.
 We have many facilities that are waiting for Pet Partner Therapy teams to visit.
 Sometimes we just have a good time being with each other.

 Below is a list of our current visiting locations: